SarvarKh/ofn-wiki/Upgrade-catch-up-Jul-19,-2018.md

 ### Discuss Maikel's idea

-See [[Notes-about-Maikel's-suggested-approach]] for some notes about its pros and cons that were issued to drive the discussion.
+See [[Notes-about-Maikel's-suggested-approach]] for some notes about its pros and cons that were used to drive the discussion.

 We can plan the ideal approach for decades; we need to move forward and polish along the way.
 We still need a 3rd attempt on the extension hooks.